iJynx/gloation/README.md

 With these issues considered let's move on to the installation.
 Personally the benifits outweigh the costs.
 # How to install
 Want to install this godforsaken theme yourself?
-There's 4 easy steps.
+There's 7(and a half) easy steps.
 Lets go!
 1. Download [NodeJS](https://nodejs.org/en/).
 The version should not matter.
 Just click `current` if unsure.
 	- Once downloaded double click the installer to start the installation process.
 	- Make sure to restart your pc after installing node.